Kuravax/DVRhermite/README.md

-Discrete variable representation algorithm implemented in sinc basis (aka Chebyshev polynomials).
+Discrete variable representation algorithm implemented in sinc basis (aka Chebyshev polynomials), using Fortran

 Discretization of ^X^ operator (by analytically determined quadrature) which lets us simplify V(x) calculation by immediately yielding diagonal matrix of the potential operator.